 Myth: Cats Can’t Be Trained

 There is a common misconception that cats cannot be trained, or that training them is more difficult than with dogs.
 Both of those statements are false and can be detrimental when a cat owner believes them.
-When owners feel that their cats cannot be trained, they also believe that cats' behavioral problems cannot be resolved.
+When owners feel that their cats cannot be trained, they also believe their cat's behavioral problems cannot be resolved.
 This can often result in fatal consequences for cats, including euthanasia and relinquishment.

 The truth is that many feline behavior problems can be resolved, and they are easy to train.
 Cats can be taught foundation behaviors (targeting, attention), positive husbandry behaviors (nail trims, brushing, and handling), and fun tricks (roll over, high five).

 When training cats, focus on the good, meaning, focus on the positive behaviors and build upon those instead of telling an animal what not to do.
 Positive training methods accelerate learning since animals can better understand what we are asking of them instead of repeatedly telling them no. These methods also help to not only keep training fun for both the teacher and the learner but also creates enthusiastic learners and encourages creativity along with strengthening the human animal bond.

 Using something the cat doesn’t like (i.e. spraying with water, shocking, yelling, hitting) to stop the behavior is not recommended.
 This does not teach the cat the wanted behavior (the cat learns to wait until you are not around before engaging in the behavior), does not effectively communicate with your cat what you do want, can increase fear and anxiety, and can cause the cat to be fearful of you and damage the human-animal bond.

 Myth: When Your Cat Shows You Their Belly, They Always Want You to Pet Their Belly

 Many people see this and take it as an invitation to rub their cat’s belly, but in most cases, that is not what the cat is communicating to you when she exposes her abdomen.